How to Clean Cat Pee From Carpet | Eliminate Urine Odor

 Carpet / Rugs: Saturate the affected area plus twice the surrounding area with the enzyme cleaner.
 After 10 minutes, blot with paper towels to draw out as much urine as possible, then re-soak and leave to air dry.
 Repeat as needed.
 Consider temporarily removing rugs until your cat is reliably using their litter box.

-Clothes / Bedding / Bath Mats: For removing cat urine from machine-washable items, the best way to do laundry is to put the items into the tub (or a bucket or bath) and cover them with water until submerged.
-Add a ¼ to ½ cup of Anti-Icky-Poo Odor Remover to the water, let everything sit for 12-24 hours, and then wash as normal.
+Clothes / Bedding / Bath Mats: For removing cat urine from machine-washable items, pre-treat the area with enzyme cleaner then wash as normal.
 Pick up clothes, remove bath mats, and prevent access to bedrooms until your cat uses their litter tray reliably.

 Shoes: Saturate the shoes with an enzyme cleaner, blot after 10 minutes with paper towels to help remove cat urine, re-soak, and then leave to air dry.
 Repeat as necessary.
 If the shoes are machine-washable, follow the step above for laundry.

 Mattress / Couch: Saturate the urine mark and twice the surrounding area with an enzyme cleaner.
 After 10 minutes, blot with paper towels to absorb as much urine as possible, re-soak the area and then leave to air dry.
 Repeat as necessary.
-If the urine has penetrated deep into the couch or mattress, use the Anti-Icky-Poo Carpet Injector to target the source of the odor.
+If the urine has soaked deep into the mattress or couch cushion, pour enzyme cleaner directly onto the area, let it sit for an hour, then place several layers of absorbent paper towel with a weighted object on top to draw the urine out.

 Leather: We recommend using Anti-Icky-Poo Odor Remover, which is safe for leather.
 Saturate with enzyme solution, blot after 10 minutes to extract as much urine as possible, re-soak, and leave to air dry.
 Repeat as necessary until the odor has gone.

 Wooden / Concrete Floors: Spray an enzyme cleaner to soak the urine and twice the surrounding area, then leave it to air dry.
 Repeat if the odor is still detectable once it has dried.
-A garden pressure sprayer, such as the Chapin Garden Sprayer, can be used with a Gallon of Anti-Icky-Poo Odor Remover if you have a large floor area to treat.
-When treating concrete or plywood subflooring, if the odor remains after 2-3 treatments, apply two coats of Kilz Maximum Stain and Odor Blocking Primer.
+A garden sprayer, such as the Chapin Garden Sprayer, can be used with a Gallon of Simple Solution Cat Extreme Stain & Odor Remover or a Gallon of Rocco & Roxie Stain & Odor Eliminator if you have a large floor area to treat.
+When treating concrete or plywood subflooring, if the odor remains after 2-3 treatments, apply two coats of Zinsser Odor Killing Primer once dried.

 Frequently Asked Questions